3 Delicious Crock Pot Recipes (Tasty & Easy)

 - Cover the slow cooker and cook on low for 1.5 to 2 hours or until melted and smooth,

 - Stirring every 30 minutes.
 Stir until combined.
-Dip your treats, and enjoy it!
+Dip your delicious treats, and enjoy it!

-Try these Crock-Pot choices we handpicked just for you!
+Try these tasty and easy recipes we handpicked just for you!

-Crock-pots are great to use during cold month holiday parties or gatherings.
+Crock pots are great to use during cold month holiday parties or gatherings.
 Making a large batch of hot apple cider or even hot chocolate will be a crowd-pleaser for sure!
 I have seen some people use the double boiler method with jars even to do non-food projects like body scrubs, body butter, and even to melt crayons and wax!
 How about you?
-Do you have any crock-pot hacks or unconventional uses?
+Do you have any favorite crock pot recipes or hacks or unconventional uses?

 Join the conversation on our Facebook Group to see how other mothers around the world are finding easier ways to cook and prepare food in the most efficient way possible.
 Check us out on Instagram and Pinterest as well for daily content on motherhood to keep you going.
 See you there!